-- 54. A brief description of the gaps between the Government laws and AIIB policy along with the summary of gaps and gap-filling measures is presented below: - The Act 2017 does not recognize unauthorized occupants on the Government land and there is no clear indication about avoiding or minimizing displacement.
-AIIB policies strongly require avoidance or at least minimization of adverse impacts through exploring project alternatives. - The Act 2017 pays no attention to public consultation, stakeholder's engagements in project planning and execution and to monitoring of project affected persons.
-AIIB policies require meaningful consultation with the affected people and other stakeholders to disseminate project goals and objectives to obtain stakeholders' views and inputs in project planning and implementation. - 55.
+- 44. A brief description of the gaps between the Government laws and AIIB policy along with the summary of gaps and gap-filling measures is presented below: - The Act 2017 does not recognize unauthorized occupants on Government land and there is no clear indication about avoiding or minimizing displacement.
+AllB policies strongly require avoidance or at least minimization of adverse impacts through exploring project alternatives. - The adverse social impacts are not fully addressed by the Act 2017- for instance, there are no provisions to ensure that the compensations for resettlement and/ or relocation of the PAPs are adequate as the amounts of compensation are based on hard-rules and not on project basis; AIIB policies on the other hand, require to enhance, or at least restore, the livelihoods of all affected persons in real terms relative to pre-project levels by screening the social impacts in a case by case process based on project benefits, project location, project type etc. The Act has no provision of resettlement assistance for restoration of livelihoods of affected persons except for legal compensation. - The Act 2017 pays no attention to public consultation, stakeholder's engagements in project planning and execution and to monitoring of project affected persons.
+AIIB policies require meaningful consultation with the affected people and other stakeholders to disseminate project goals and objectives to obtain stakeholders' views and inputs in project planning and implementation. - 45.
 The Electricity Act (2018) place emphasis on compensation for damages caused to difficulties of the affected persons during conducting civil works and to property such as land for pole construction.
 However, compensation will be paid for the loss for damages to crops and permanent loss of land.
-When we estimate the losses for compensation due to tower construction, this land use restrictions for footings are also considered. - 56.
-The Act 2017 provides a number of mechanisms for grievance redress in respect of individual interests in the property and issues related to compensation which get raised with the DC.
+When we estimate the losses for compensation due to tower construction, this land use restrictions for footings are also considered.

+- 46. The Act 2017 provides a number of mechanisms for grievance redress in respect of individual interests in the property and issues related to compensation which get raised with the DC.
 But there is no provision to hear other resettlement related grievances arising from loss of livelihoods, loss of access to public infrastructure, damages to property causing from acquisition and construction related impacts.
 The Electricity Act 2018 has no provision of grievance redress of the affected persons.
-BREB will establish a grievance redress mechanism at the local level which is easily accessible and immediately responsive; which includes a variety of stakeholders including the DC.

-- 57. Finally, AIIB policies pay special attention to gender issues and vulnerable groups in the resettlement processes, particularly the non-titled and the affected poor households.
+BREB will establish a grievance redress mechanism at the local level which is easily accessible and immediately responsive; which includes a variety of stakeholders including the DC. - 47.
+Finally, AIIB policies pay special attention to gender issues and vulnerable groups in the resettlement processes, particularly the non-titled and the affected poor households.
 The policy gaps have been bridged by additional project-specific measures adopted in the RPF.
-While dealing with compensation, replacement cost (for lost assets and income), and rehabilitation and livelihood assistance, PAPs with no legal rights will be taken into consideration as well. - 58.
+While dealing with compensation, replacement cost (for lost assets and income), and rehabilitation and livelihood assistance, PAPs with no legal rights will be taken into consideration as well. - 48.
 PAPs standard of living at pre-project level.
 Special attention will be given to vulnerable groups including those below the poverty line, the landless, the elderly, the women and the children, indigenous peoples and those without legal title to land.
-In sum, the added measures in this Project fully comply with AIIB's policy of involuntary resettlement Environmental and Social Standard 2. - 59.
+In sum, the added measures in this Project fully comply with AIIB's policy of involuntary resettlement Environmental and Social Standard 2. - 49.
 Table III-2 provides a summary of the key measures taken to comply with AIIB Policy requirements.